charl/getting-and-cleaning-data/CodeBook.md

 [2] "UCI HAR Dataset"
 ```

-The raw [data file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is a little big so I have added an exclusion entry to the project's .gitignore file to avoid pushing the file to Github.
+The raw [data file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is a little big so an exclusion entry was added to the project's .gitignore file to avoid pushing the file to Github.